-• Rental income from a farm if, as landlord, you materially participated in the production or management of the production of farm products on this land.
+1. Rental income from a farm if, as landlord, you materially participated in the production or management of the production of farm products on this land.
 This income is farm earnings.
-To deter-
+To determine whether you materially participated in farm management or production, do not consider the activities of any agent who acted for you.
+The material participation tests are explained in Pub.
+225.

-• Cash or a payment-in-kind from the Department of Agriculture for participating in a land diversion program.
+2. Cash or a payment-in-kind from the Department of Agriculture for participating in a land diversion program.

-• Payments for the use of rooms or other space when you also provided substantial services.
+3. Payments for the use of rooms or other space when you also provided substantial services.
 Examples are hotel rooms, boarding houses, tourist camps or homes, parking lots, warehouses, and storage garages.

-• Income from the retail sale of newspapers and magazines if you were age 18 or older and kept the profits.
+4. Income from the retail sale of newspapers and magazines if you were age 18 or older and kept the profits.

-• Amounts received by current or former self-employed insurance agents and salespersons that are:
+5. Amounts received by current or former self-employed insurance agents and salespersons that are:

-1. Paid after retirement but figured as a percentage of commissions received from the paying company before retirement,

-2. Renewal commissions, or

-3. Deferred commissions paid after retirement for sales made before retirement.
+a.
+Paid after retirement but figured as a percentage of commissions received from the paying company before retirement, b.
+Renewal commissions, or c.
+Deferred commissions paid after retirement for sales made before retirement.

-However, certain termination payments received by former insurance salespersons are not included in net earnings from self-employment (as explained under Termination payments on this page).
+However, certain termination payments received by former insurance salespersons are not included in net earnings from self-employment (as explained in item 9 under Income and Losses Not Included in Net Earnings From Self-Employment on this page).

-• Income of certain crew members of fishing vessels with crews of normally fewer than 10 people.
+6. Income of certain crew members of fishing vessels with crews of normally fewer than 10 people.
 See Pub.
 595 for details.

-• Fees as a state or local government employee if you were paid only on a fee basis and the job was not covered under a Federal-state social security coverage agreement.
+7. Fees as a state or local government employee if you were paid only on a fee basis and the job was not covered under a federal-state social security coverage agreement.

-• Interest received in the course of any trade or business, such as interest on notes or accounts receivable.
+8. Interest received in the course of any trade or business, such as interest on notes or accounts receivable.

-• Fees and other payments received by you for services as a director of a corporation.
+9. Fees and other payments received by you for services as a director of a corporation.

-• Recapture amounts under sections 179 and 280F that you included in gross income because the business use of the property dropped to 50% or less.
+10. Recapture amounts under sections 179 and 280F that you included in gross income because the business use of the property dropped to 50% or less.
 Do not include amounts you recaptured on the disposition of property.
 See Form 4797.

-• Fees you received as a professional fiduciary.
+11. Fees you received as a professional fiduciary.
 This may also apply to fees paid to you as a nonprofessional fiduciary if the fees relate to active participation in the operation of the estate's business, or the management of an estate that required extensive management activities over a long period of time.

-• Gain or loss from section 1256 contracts or related property by an options or commodities dealer in the normal course of dealing in or trading section 1256 contracts.
+12. Gain or loss from section 1256 contracts or related property by an options or commodities dealer in the normal course of dealing in or trading section 1256 contracts.